awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 Dedicated Host Reservations provide a billing discount compared to running On\-Demand Dedicated Hosts\.
 Reservations are available in three payment options:
 + **No Upfront**—No Upfront Reservations provide you with a discount on your Dedicated Host usage over a term and do not require an upfront payment\.
 Available for a one\-year term only\.
 + **Partial Upfront**—A portion of the reservation must be paid upfront and the remaining hours in the term are billed at a discounted rate\.
 Available in one\-year and three\-year terms\.
 + **All Upfront**—Provides the lowest effective price\.
-Available in one\-year and three\-year terms and covers the entire cost of the term upfront, with no additional charges going forward\.
+Available in one\-year and three\-year terms and covers the entire cost of the term upfront, with no additional future charges\.

 You must have active Dedicated Hosts in your account before you can purchase reservations\.
 Each reservation covers a single, specific Dedicated Host in your account\.
 Reservations are applied to the instance family on the host, not the instance size\.
 If you have three Dedicated Hosts with different instances sizes \(`m4.xlarge`, `m4.medium`, and `m4.large`\) you can associate a single `m4` reservation with all those Dedicated Hosts\.
 The instance family and region of the reservation must match that of the Dedicated Hosts you want to associate it with\.